 12.1.5.2.
-Sample and Hold
+Sample & Hold

-This term is more well known, but we've incorporated some very unusual features in this random function generator!
+This term is more well known, and refers to sampling a source (such as a controller input or waveform) at time intervals, then applying that value to a modulated destination.
+We've incorporated some very unusual features in this random function generator!